isekmen/sqlalchemy-challenge/README.md

 In this section, you’ll use Python and SQLAlchemy to do a basic climate analysis and data exploration of your climate database.
 Specifically, you’ll use SQLAlchemy ORM queries, Pandas, and Matplotlib.
 To do so, complete the following steps:

-* You will use the provided files [starter notebook](climate_starter.ipynb), and the [hawaii.sqlite] to complete your climate analysis and data exploration.
+* You will use the provided files (`climate_starter.ipynb`, and the `hawaii.sqlite`) to complete your climate analysis and data exploration.

 * Use the SQLAlchemy `create_engine()` to connect to the sqlite database.